Book by the end of October & save

 Bring the literature of the war to life for your pupils with an English school trip to the battlefields region and gain an unforgettable insight into the effects of the war on iconic writers.

-On an English study tour to the World War I battlefields your group will have the opportunity to gain an understanding of wartime poets that no textbook could ever provide.
+On an English study tour to the World War One battlefields your group will have the opportunity to gain an understanding of wartime poets that no textbook could ever provide.
 The contextual knowledge of your English trip to this region will not only bring educational benefits and a deeper understanding of key war poets such as Own, Sassoon, Rosenberg, McCrae and Blunden, but is also an emotionally moving experience.
-Plus, there could be no better time for an English educational visit than during the centenary years.

 Price Shown includes